jahinzee/theouchteam/res/orderbookFormat.md

 These values contain critical information, and should not be modified manually.

 - **Column 1:** Order ID:
-  - Represented in file as hes
+  - Represented in file as hex
-  - Output as decimal
+  - Output as decimal without leading zeros

 - **Column 2:** Timestamp:
   - Represented in file as seconds elapsed since midnight, start of trading day (UTC)